brylevkirill/notes/interesting recent papers.md

 #### ["beta-VAE: Learning Basic Visual Concepts with a Constrained Variational Framework"](http://openreview.net/forum?id=Sy2fzU9gl) Higgins, Matthey, Pal, Burgess, Glorot, Botvinick, Mohamed, Lerchner
   `concept learning`
 >	"This paper proposes a modification of the variational ELBO in encourage 'disentangled' representations, and proposes a measure of disentanglement."
+>	"Beta-VAE is a VAE with beta coefficient in KL divergence term where beta=1 is exactly same formulation of vanilla VAE.
+By increasing beta, the weighted factor forces model to learn more disentangled representation than VAE.
+The authors also proposed disentanglement metric by training a simple classifier with low capacity and use it’s prediction accuracy.
+But the metric can be only calculated in simulator (ground truth generator) setting where we can control independent factors to generate different samples with controlled property."
   - <http://tinyurl.com/jgbyzke> (demo)

 #### ["Early Visual Concept Learning with Unsupervised Deep Learning"](http://arxiv.org/abs/1606.05579) Higgins, Matthey, Glorot, Pal, Uria, Blundell, Mohamed, Lerchner